jeffreysorgen/golf-club-sensors/activity.md

 The big takeaway with this code is that the `while (central.connected()){` command just hangs the activity until BLE disconnects and then the code will turn the LED off.
 **_It's LED-centric code._**
-The code for the LED could be useful for us but in a different way.
+The code for the LED will be useful for indicating "Ready" and "Resting" states.
-We'll use it to signal "Ready" or "Resting" in our code.
-The rest of the code has shown us, like the prior example, what the `.ino` file looks like.
+The rest of the code here has shown us, like the prior example, what a basic `.ino` file looks like.